securesign/sigstore-ocp/enable-grafana-monitoring.md

 ## Step 3: Configuring grafana resources

-Apply the necessary tokens and role bindings to the service account `grafana-serviceaccount` in the `grafana-operator` namespace
+Apply the necessary tokens and role bindings to the service account `grafana-serviceaccount` in the `sigstore-monitoring` namespace

 ```bash
 oc apply -k grafana/resources